 The expansion of the campaign to other governorates had significant implications to Ahel's role.
-The core team in Irbid had a strong sense of ownership of the campaign which resulted in resistance to opening space for new members from other governorates especially in setting the strategy or representing the campaign.
+The core team in Irbid had a strong sense of ownership of the campaign which sometimes resulted in hesitation to open space for new members from other governorates especially in setting the strategy or representing the campaign.
 Ahel's coaching focused on team building and developing a strong collective action culture that integrates all local teams.
 When such tensions were spotted by Ahel, Reem and other coaches raised questions during meetings and facilitated discussions to unpack those issues and reaffirm values, and norms.
 Reem organized a team retreat.
-They started leading PE circles in Irbid.
-Those sessions became a reminder of the "shared story" and "shared mission" of teachers across the whole constituency, both old and new.
+The PE team started leading PE circles in Irbid.
+Those PE sessions became a reminder of the "shared story" and "shared mission" of teachers across the whole constituency, both old and new.

 Ahel's coaching also focused on facilitating reflection with all the teams on the needed adaptation of the campaign structure.
 In 2018, the structure was adapted again establishing a national team that includes representatives from the local teams in Amman, Zarka and Irbid as well as representatives of all working committees (media, complaints and mediation, database as well as PE).
 A PE manager was assigned to coordinate with local PE teams (in Amman, Zarka, Irbid and Salt) and to support PE facilitators in expanding to other governorates.
 The national coordinator Nareman Shawaheen coordinates with all campaign teams in support of strategy and agreed tactics.
-Hadeel Kiswani, PE Manager shares that "I consider the establishment of the expanded QMM Campaign structure with work committees and national and local teams with clearly defined roles as one of the key moments in the life of the campaign.
-The first meeting in 2018 where each committee presented their work, accomplishments and challenges using data and reflection demonstrated that the campaign has the leadership that enables it to take on full responsibility on its own".
+Hadeel Kiswani, PE Manager describes the impact of adopting the new structure "I consider the establishment of the expanded QMM Campaign structure with work committees and national and local teams that have clearly defined roles as one of the key moments in the life of the campaign.
+The first meeting in 2018 where each committee presented that the campaign has the leadership that enables it to take on full responsibility on its own".